wneessen/go-mail/README.md

 my [JS-Mailer](https://github.com/wneessen/js-mailer) project.
 It quickly evolved into a full-fledged mail library.

-Parts (especially the msgWriter) of this library have been ported from the [GoMail](https://github.com/go-mail/mail) which seems to not be maintained anymore.
+Parts of this library (especially some parts of [msgwriter.go]) have been forked/ported from the [GoMail](https://github.com/go-mail/mail) which seems to not be maintained anymore.

 **This library is "WIP" an should not be considered "production ready", yet.**